babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 Below, some example sections are given.
 Sectioning the report is meant to keep similar information together.
 Continue making sections as necessary, or delete sections if you do not need them.
 Feel free to add subsubsections to further delineate the information.
 For example, under the Experimental Apparatus section below, the EStaRS team might consider having sections such as "Filter Design" and "Filter Fabrication".

+Reported Cornell University tap water characteristics were as follows: total hardness $\approx$ 150 mg/L as CaCO3; total alkalinity $\approx$ 108 mg/L as CaCO3; pH $\approx$ 7.44; turbidity $\approx$ 0.06 NTU; and concentration of DOC $\approx$ 1.95 mg/L (Bolton Point Water System 2015).
+A concentrated stock of HA was added into the raw water to get concentrations ranging from 0mg/L to 15 mg/L. PACl coagulant doses ranged from 0.53 mg/L as Al to 2.65 mg/L as Al used to treat the synthetic water.
+The coagulant and HA dosage was controlled by the rotation speed of separate peristaltic pumps.
+Influent turbidities of 50 and 100 NTU were tested.
+Flocculation was accomplished through a coiled 9.52 mm (inner diameter) tube.
+The overall experimental flow rate was 6 mL/s and the radius of curvature (Rc) was 15 cm.

 ### Experimental Apparatus
 Explain your apparatus setup using enough detail such that future teams can recreate your apparatus.
 Make sure to explain why you built it this way.
 * Design (calculations, constraints)